The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Bobby Jones Coaching is Between the Ears

 Here’s another statement that might be daunting, according to Malcolm Gladwell’s book, Outlier.
-It takes 10,000 man-hours to become an expert, or in this case, working to become a professional golfer.
-In the data I collected in three Xerox boxes, I discovered that it takes roughly 6,000 man-hours to obtain a single-digit handicap.
+It takes approximately 10,000 man-hours to become an expert, or in this case, working to become a professional golfer.
+In the data I collected in three Xerox boxes that I called my Xerox Box Golf Project, I discovered that it takes roughly 6,000 man-hours to obtain a single-digit handicap in golf.
 The single-digit handicap would be a more reasonable goal for most golfers who just enjoy the game of golf with friends.
-However, it requires a different type of forum for coaching golf.
-This forum is based on the Pyramid system, or Self-coaching technique, that has the higher retention rate of 90 percent.
+However, it requires a different type of forum for coaching the game of golf.
+This forum is based on the Pyramid system, or Self-coaching technique, that has the higher retention rate of upwards of 90 percent.

 The ESPY Golf APP Forum for Coaching Golf

-This ESPY Golf App is a self-coaching technique the golfer can use to improve one’s learning process, while working on one’s golf game, fitness, and health.
-Experts in health and fitness advise people to get up and move for 10 minutes each hour in conjunction with regular relief exercises and workout program.
+This ESPY Golf App is a self-coaching technique the golfer can use to improve their learning process, while working on their golf game, fitness, and health.
+Experts in health and fitness advise people to get up and move for 10 minutes out of each hour in conjunction with regular relief exercises and workout program.
 These relief exercises are posted at the end of this article for your use and convenience.
 The ESPY Golf App Process uses a golf baton in an Overload procedure used by many professional golfers.